dluca14/autoTrader/README.md

 - the '/data/db' folder inside project directory
 - the migrations inside every app's ./migrations folder

-After that, run `docker compose up` / click run and see the section on Django Migrations Going to 'localhost:15672' to enables access to the RabbitMQ management console
+After that run 'Backend' and see the section on Django Migrations Going to 'localhost:15672' to enables access to the RabbitMQ management console